vinaydevarasetty/LangChain/_posts/2026-05-12-understanding-prompt-templates-in-langchain.md

 # Day 3: Understanding Prompt Templates in LangChain

-After interacting with Phi-3 using LangChain in the previous step, one thing started becoming obvious very quickly.
+After interacting with Phi-3 using LangChain in the previous step, we can observe that prompts weer hard coded.

-The prompts were getting hardcoded everywhere.

 For example: